 On June 26, 2020, pursuant to Section 15002(b)(3) of the CARES Act, I reviewed the foregoing authorization and issued a Standing Order extending it for an additional 90 days.
-I again reviewed this authorization and issued a Standing Order further extending it on September 24, 2020, and December 21, 2020.
-The December 21 Standing Order provided that the authorization would remain in effect for 90 days, unless terminated earlier, and that if emergency conditions continued to exist 90 days from the date of the Order, I would again review the authorization and determine whether to extend it.
+I again reviewed this authorization and issued a Standing Order further extending it on September 24, 2020, December 21, 2020, and March 18, 2021.
+The March 18, 2021, Standing Order provided that the authorization would remain in effect for 90 days, unless terminated earlier, and that if emergency conditions continued to exist 90 days from the date of the Order, I would again review the authorization and determine whether to extend it.

-As of this date, the President's national emergency declaration has not yet been terminated, having recently been extended, and the Judicial Conference's finding that emergency conditions due to the COVID-19 national emergency have materially affected and will materially affect the functioning of the federal courts generally remains in effect.
+As of this date, the national emergency declared by the President with respect to COVID-19 on March 13, 2020, and extended on February 24, 2021, has not yet been terminated, and the Judicial Conference's finding that emergency conditions due to the COVID-19 national emergency have materially affected and will materially affect the functioning of the federal courts generally remains in effect.
 Emergency conditions also continue to materially affect the functioning of this district, as described in the Standing Orders currently in effect in this district due to the COVID-19 pandemic.
-I further find that most felony pleas under Rule 11 of the Federal Rules of Criminal Procedure and felony sentencings under Rule 32 of the Federal Rules of Criminal Procedure still cannot be conducted in person in this district without seriously jeopardizing public health and safety.
-As noted in the most recent Standing Order, issued on March 18, 2021, although conditions with regard to COVID-19 in this district have improved in recent weeks, daily new case counts remain high and access to COVID-19 vaccines is limited.
-Most attorneys and court staff are not yet eligible to receive the vaccine under State and local vaccination plans, and most inmates at the Federal Detention Center in Philadelphia also have not yet had the opportunity to receive the vaccine.
-While the Court has resumed holding some essential in-person proceedings, including some felony pleas and sentencings, the Court remains in Phase One of its COVID-19 Reopening Guidelines and is continuing to use video teleconferencing and telephone conferencing for court proceedings to the greatest extent possible to protect the health and safety of all case participants, including judges, court staff, attorneys, and parties, especially those at increased risk of serious illness from COVID-19.
-To ensure compliance with health and safety protocols, in-person proceedings that must go forward may be held in only a small number of designated courtrooms, limiting the number of proceedings that may be held each week.
-Given the current conditions and the substantial limitations on the Court's ability to conduct in-person proceedings at this time, the use of video teleconferencing and telephone conferencing remains necessary for criminal case events in this district, including felony pleas and felony sentencings.
+I further find that many felony pleas under Rule 11 of the Federal Rules of Criminal Procedure and felony sentencings under Rule 32 of the Federal Rules of Criminal Procedure still cannot be conducted in person in this district without seriously jeopardizing public health and safety.
+As noted in the most recent Standing Order, issued on June 7, 2021, although conditions with regard to COVID-19 in this district have improved in recent weeks, there remains a need for continued caution at this time.
+A significant portion of the adult population in this district is not yet fully vaccinated against COVID-19, including nearly half of those detained in the Federal Detention Center in Philadelphia.
+While the Court has recently increased the number of courtrooms available for in-person proceedings, the Court has not yet returned to full operations.
+Due to the ongoing need for health and safety precautions, the Court's capacity to conduct inperson proceedings remains limited at this time.
+In the current circumstances, the use of video teleconferencing and telephone conferencing remains necessary for criminal case events in this district, including felony pleas and felony sentencings, in order to protect the health and safety of all case participants, especially those at increased risk of serious illness from COVID-19.